containers/buildah/docs/buildah-bud.md

 The *path* to an alternate OCI-compatible runtime, which will be used to run commands specified by the **RUN** instruction.
 Default is runc.

-Note: You can also override the default runtime by setting the BUILDAH_RUNTIME environment variable.  `export BUILDAH_FORMAT=/usr/local/bin/runc`
+Note: You can also override the default runtime by setting the BUILDAH\_RUNTIME environment variable.  `export BUILDAH_RUNTIME=/usr/local/bin/runc`

 **--runtime-flag** *flag*